ResursBank/ResursBank.github.io/docs/faq/index.md

 ### Steps to activate Swish

 1. **Verify availability** with your salesperson
-2. **Sign agreement** with your bank choosing Resurs as technical supplier
+2. **Sign agreement** with your bank choosing Resurs as technical supplier.
+If the bank is in need of Resurs's Technical Supplier-number, please provide the following: 9872389326
 3. **Await confirmation** — Swish notifies onboarding@resurs.se
 4. **Configuration** — Resurs enables the payment method in production